 Availability: Daily (except national holidays)

-First, you and your guide will travel to the foothills of the Andes and stop at Paidahuén Archaeological Park.
+Then, we travel to the foothills of the Andes and stop at Paidahuén Archaeological Park.
 Paidahuén is an isolated hill located along the northern bank of the Aconcagua River in the rural town of San Esteban.
-At the top of it, you will have the chance to check out ancient petroglyphs carved into the stone.
-Full of symbolism and mystery, these rock drawings are work of native populations dating from 450 to 1,000 years ago.
+At the top of Paidahuén, visitors will appreciate large rocks adorned with petroglyphs.
+Full of symbolism and mystery, these rock drawings are the work of native populations dating from 450 to 1,000 years ago.
+The true meaning of the petroglyphs are unknown, but research has demonstrated that they were not made randomly.
+From the top of the hill, visitors may ponder unanswered questions while taking the natural context into consideration.
+Specifically, the relationship between Paidahuén Hill and other peaks in the valley, the hill’s strategic positioning, and the prevalence of north-facing petroglyphs are some of the observations that can help understand the importance of this site.

-Next, you will visit the nearby San Esteban Winery for a vineyard tour and tasting.
+Next, we visit nearby San Esteban Winery for a vineyard tour and tasting.
 San Esteban is a family-owned and operated producer of high-quality wines and table grapes.
 The vineyard exports to more than 20 countries.
 Their grapes are planted along the banks of the Aconcagua River and on the surrounding hillsides.
 This geography creates a micro-climate ideally suited for wine and table grape production, with a soil quality that rivals the best wine-growing regions in South America.
-After lunch at a nearby restaurant, you will venture to the largest privately-owned alpaca farm in Chile.
-Indulge in nature and discover this beautiful animal up close.
-You will see the entire alpaca wool production process and enjoy a broad selection of exclusive creations and handmade alpaca wool items that portray the patrimony and spirit of the Andean culture, which is the World of Alpaca.

 After you book your experience, you will receive a confirmation email from us confirming that your payment went through.
 You will then be connected directly to the tour operator, in case you have any further questions.
 We are also happy to answer any questions about the tour, or travel in general in your country of destination.